 Two federal contractors share the blame for a 2011 fireworks explosion in Hawaii that killed five workers, according to a draft report by a U.S. safety agency.

 VSE Corp.
-(VSEC), hired by the Treasury Department to store seized property, awarded a subcontract to Donaldson Enterprises Inc. to handle the confiscated fireworks, according to the U.S. Chemical Safety and Hazard Investigation Board.
+(VSEC:US), hired by the Treasury Department to store seized property, awarded a subcontract to Donaldson Enterprises Inc. to handle the confiscated fireworks, according to the U.S. Chemical Safety and Hazard Investigation Board.

 Donaldson had no experience disposing of fireworks, and it was hired partly because it submitted the lowest bid, according to the report obtained in advance of its release today.
 The independent agency recommended that the government close a regulatory gap and demand that contractors have strong safety records and the necessary experience.